Udit365/Web-Developement-Fundamentals/HTML Fundamentals/2_The_HEAD_Tag.md

 The `<title>` tag also has a closing tag as `</title>`.

-The web page name is enclosed within this tag and it can be seen as the tab name in the web browser and it also forms a part of the webpage URL.
+The web page name is enclosed within this tag and it can be seen as the tab name in the web browser.

 ## The `<meta/>` Tag